-- Represented intervenor, second-largest victim of a criminal Ponzi scheme, as co-plaintiff in action by SEC, in which he recovered practically his entire loss.
+- Represented intervening co-plaintiff, second-largest victim of a criminal Ponzi scheme, in action by SEC, in which practically his entire loss was recovered.

 - Represented senior corporate executive in securities class action alleging nondisclosure of improper billing practices.
 Settled.

-- Represented underwriter of convertible debentures in securities class action arising from misstatements in registration statement and prospectus.
-Default judgments entered against insider defendants, multimillion-dollar judgment entered against stock underwriter and settlement agreed to by outside auditor.
+- Represented underwriter of convertible debentures in securities class action alleging misstatements in registration statement and prospectus.
+Default judgments entered against insider defendants, multimillion-dollar judgment entered against stock underwriter and claims against outside auditor settled.
 Claims against our client dismissed on summary judgment; during pendency of appeal, mediation held and claims settled.

 - Represented defendants in actions alleging breach of publication and motion picture financing agreements.
 Settled.

-- Represented diversified multinational industrial corporation in various matters including cruise ship propulsion systems and alleged misappropriation of technology trade secrets.
+- Represented diversified multinational industrial corporation in various matters including one arising from alleged defects in cruise ship propulsion systems and the other misappropriation of technology trade secrets.
 Both matters settled.

-- Represented major apparel manufacturer in class and derivative actions.
-In addition, represented other major apparel manufacturers in RICO class action relating to working conditions in Saipan.
+- Represented major apparel manufacturers in RICO class action relating to working conditions abroad.
 Settled.

 Exposure of Japanese Directors to Litigation in Japan and the U.S., Journal of the Japanese Institute of International Business Law